 - I finally got a food processor (<affiliate link), and now I actually might make pie more than three times a year.
 It made cutting the butter into the flour an absolute breeze.
 Never fear though–I’ve still included instructions for making the crust by hand, and this pie is undoubtedly worth the work.

 - I branched out from my usual All Butter Pie Crust and tried Joy the Baker’s Buttermilk Pie Crust for this recipe, and I have to say, I LOVE IT.
-Flaky, flavorful, easy to prepare–this will likely be my go-to from here on out.
+Flaky, flavorful, easy to prepare.
+I’ve since, experimented with improvements to several buttermilk crust recipes and now have an easy Homemade Pie Crust Recipe that you should definitely check out.

 - Give yourself some time to make the pie crust in advance.
 Butter pie crusts have to chill before rolling (if you want to avoid tears and cursing, that is).